CarmeloMarini/finalProjects/README.md

 - Being a beginner in these languages, I chose to do the project alone for a better learn of JavaScript : that's why the code is not optimized or why some features are missing.
 - I was also penalized by a great lack of documentation about level.db on the web.
 - On the other hand, the work was done without any external help.
 Therefore I appeal to your indulgence for the correction.
+- the tests commented runs with "npm run test" if uncommented, but not with travis...

 # DevOps features
 - Tags